The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Pharmacokinetics: Exposure-Response Relationships

 Administration of nelfinavir with food increases nelfinavir exposure (area under the curve increased by as much as five fold) and decreases pharmacokinetic (PK) variability relative to the fasted state.
 Drug exposure may be even more unpredictable in pediatric patients than in adults because of increased clearance of nelfinavir observed in children, and difficulties in taking nelfinavir with sufficient food to improve bioavailability.
 A pediatric powder formulation, no longer available, was poorly tolerated when mixed with food or formula.
-In the PENTA-7 trial, 35% (7 of 20) of infants started on powder at initiation of therapy were switched from the powder to crushed tablets because of difficulty administering the oral formulation to the infants.1 A slurry made by dissolving nelfinavir tablets in water or other liquids can be administered to children who are unable to swallow tablets.
-The bioavailability of dissolved nelfinavir tablets is comparable to that of tablets swallowed whole.12
+A slurry made by dissolving nelfinavir tablets in water or other liquids can be administered to children who are unable to swallow tablets.
+The bioavailability of dissolved nelfinavir tablets is comparable to that of tablets swallowed whole.1,13

-In a study of 32 children treated with nelfinavir 90 mg/kg/day divided into 2 or 3 doses a day, 80% of children with morning trough nelfinavir plasma concentration >0.8 mcg/mL had Week 48 HIV RNA concentrations <50 copies/mL, compared with only 29% of those with morning trough <0.8 mcg/mL.22 It is of note that the median age of the group with Ctrough <0.8 mcg/mL was 3.8 years, while the median age of the group with Ctrough >0.8 mcg/mL was 8.3 years.22 Therapeutic drug monitoring (TDM) of nelfinavir plasma concentrations, with appropriate adjustments for low drug exposure, results in improved outcome in adults treated with nelfinavir.16,23 Similarly, better virologic responses were demonstrated in two pediatric trials in which TDM was used to guide dosing;15,24 doses higher than those recommended in adults may be required in some patients.
-Infants have even lower drug exposures and higher variability in plasma concentrations than children weighing <25 kg; the presence of lower peak drug concentrations and higher apparent oral clearance suggests that both poor absorption and more rapid metabolism may be contributing factors.20,21 Given the higher variability of nelfinavir plasma concentrations in infants and children, nelfinavir is not recommended for use in children younger than age 2 years.
+In a study of 32 children treated with nelfinavir 90 mg/kg/day divided into 2 or 3 doses a day, 80% of children with morning trough nelfinavir plasma concentration >0.8 mcg/mL had Week 48 HIV RNA concentrations <50 copies/mL, compared with only 29% of those with morning trough <0.8 mcg/mL.20 It is of note that the median age of the group with Ctrough <0.8 mcg/mL was 3.8 years, while the median age of the group with Ctrough >0.8 mcg/mL was 8.3 years.20 Therapeutic drug monitoring (TDM) of nelfinavir plasma concentrations, with appropriate adjustments for low drug exposure, results in improved outcome in adults treated with nelfinavir.17,21 Similarly, better virologic responses were demonstrated in two pediatric trials in which TDM was used to guide dosing16,22 and doses higher than those recommended in adults may be required in some patients.
+Infants have even lower drug exposures and higher variability in plasma concentrations than children who weigh <25 kg.
+The presence of lower peak drug concentrations and higher apparent oral clearance suggests that both poor absorption and more rapid metabolism may be contributing factors.23,24 Given the higher variability of nelfinavir plasma concentrations in infants and children, nelfinavir is not recommended for use in children younger than age 2 years.

 Paediatric European Network for Treatment of AIDS (PENTA).
 Comparison of dual nucleoside-analogue reverse-transcriptase inhibitor regimens with and without nelfinavir in children with HIV-1 who have not previously been treated: the PENTA 5 randomised trial.
 Lancet.
 2002;359(9308):733-740.
 Available at http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=pubmed&dopt=Abstract&list_uids=11888583&query_hl=42.